Code-Institute-Submissions/Milestone-1-Online-Resume/README.md

 Feature 2 - Add more projects to the Portfolio page as my portfolio grows.

+Feature 3 - I plan on changing the profile image to a more professional image.

 ### <h3>Another feature idea</h3>
 I plan on improving this page with javascript animations.